vtsynergy/IntegratedSBP/README.md

 the executable, to a json file for later evaluation.
 The `--tag="some identifier"` option can be useful for quickly differentiating between runs.

+We recommend running with the new `--nonparametric` option to improve runtime.
+For best results, do not use the `--greedy` and `--approximate` options together with this.

 The `--greedy` option is a misnomer: excluding it will make the algorithm use a "greedy" MCMC technique that does not compute the Hastings Correction.
 This option should speed up the algorithm, but in our testing has often led to a decrease in accuracy, so we do not recommend doing so.

-Excluding the `--approximate` option will run a more involved block merge phase for SBP, but in our experiments the accuracy gains have been minimal at best.
+The `--approximate` option will run a less involved involved block merge phase for SBP, which may speed up the code at the cost of runtime.
+When using the `--nonparametric` option, we recommend omitting this parameter.

 By specifying `-a async_gibbs`, SBP will run in a fully asynchronous manner, using asynchronous Gibbs instead of Hybrid SBP or the Metropolis Hastings algorithm.
 This will